DominikSauter/rviz_surface_trajectory/README.md

 L                  | Toggle display of yellow connection lines N                  | Toggle display of red normal vectors D                  | Delete the placed blue trajectory pattern points

+To load another mesh change `mesh_resource_` in `SurfaceTrajectoryTool.cpp` to a new path and recompile.

 ### Prerequisites
 The code was developed using C++03 and the Ogre3D graphics engine (which is used by RViz).
 To compile the code with catkin and